SEN Contingency 2013-2014

 SEN contingency panel results:

 The SEN Contingency fund is a sum of money put aside to cater for unforeseen and exceptional SEN that may arise in mainstream nursery, primary and secondary schools.
 Schools must use the pro forma to apply for this funding and all such bids are considered by a panel of headteachers.
 The panel meets twice a year to decide which pupils can be supported.
 If there is not enough funding to grant all the successful bids in full, then bids will be scaled down as appropriate.

-The deadline for application is usually eight days before each meeting to give time for paperwork to be collated and sent to the panel who can then study each case in advance.
+The deadline for application is seven days before each meeting to give time for paperwork to be collated and sent to the panel who can then study each case in advance.

 The most common type of successful bid is where a pupil with special needs has recently joined a school, or a special need has recently arisen in some other way, and although statutory assessment has been applied for the child needs support in the meantime.